Seeing Through The Illusion: Part Two

 I have to protect myself.

-And we have that self,
+And we have that sense of self-love.

-The attachment.
+The attachment,

 So the ego.